What we doQigong and Medical QigongApplicantsPostgraduateNews

 Teaching location

-The practical components of the programme will be held in a location where we have access to suitable facilities for the preparation of prescriptions and cooking of decoctions while the theory will be taught in the College in Dublin (and by Open Learning methods).
+The practical components of the programme will be held in a location with suitable facilities for preparing prescriptions and cooking decoctions, and in the College in Dublin, while the theoretical aspects will mainly be taught via Zoom and using Open Learning methods.

 Assessment Methods

-Student progress will be assessed via course work, assignments, project work, case histories, practical exams and clinical assessment.
-There will be a series of written examinations some of which permit the use of textbooks and Student Notes as reference materials.
+Student progress will be assessed through coursework, assignments, project work, case histories, practical exams, and clinical assessment.
+A series of written examinations will be held, some of which permit the use of textbooks and student notes as reference materials.
 Students are NOT required to memorise ALL the individual herbs and prescriptions.

 Students will only gain the Diploma in CHM after successful completion of the assignments, projects and examinations and successful completion of all the practical and clinical components of the Course.